Sarepta Therapeutics (NASDAQ:SRPT) Given New $160.00 Price Target at Mizuho

-Sarepta Therapeutics (NASDAQ:SRPT) had its price objective hoisted by Mizuho from $158.00 to $160.00 in a report released on Friday morning, The Fly reports.
-The firm currently has a buy rating on the biotechnology company’s stock.
+Sarepta Therapeutics (NASDAQ:SRPT) had its price objective boosted by Mizuho from $158.00 to $160.00 in a report published on Thursday, Benzinga reports.
+The brokerage currently has a buy rating on the biotechnology company’s stock.

-A number of other equities research analysts have also commented on SRPT.
-Credit Suisse Group decreased their price target on Sarepta Therapeutics from $156.00 to $73.00 and set a neutral rating on the stock in a research report on Friday, January 8th.
-Needham & Company LLC decreased their price objective on Sarepta Therapeutics from $182.00 to $166.00 and set a buy rating on the stock in a research report on Friday, January 8th.
-Piper Sandler increased their price objective on Sarepta Therapeutics from $200.00 to $240.00 and gave the company an overweight rating in a research report on Monday, January 4th.
-Berenberg Bank began coverage on Sarepta Therapeutics in a research report on Wednesday, November 11th.
-They issued a hold rating and a $140.00 price objective on the stock.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reiterated a neutral rating and issued a $108.00 price objective (down from $215.00) on shares of Sarepta Therapeutics in a research report on Tuesday, January 12th.
-Two equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and fourteen have given a buy rating to the company’s stock.
-The stock has an average rating of Buy and a consensus target price of $157.43.
+Other research analysts also recently issued research reports about the company.
+UBS Group downgraded Sarepta Therapeutics from a buy rating to a neutral rating in a report on Monday, January 11th.
+Royal Bank of Canada reduced their target price on Sarepta Therapeutics from $143.00 to $132.00 and set an outperform rating on the stock in a report on Tuesday.
+They noted that the move was a valuation call.
+Barclays reduced their target price on Sarepta Therapeutics from $192.00 to $125.00 and set an overweight rating on the stock in a report on Friday, January 8th.
+Credit Suisse Group reduced their target price on Sarepta Therapeutics from $156.00 to $73.00 and set a neutral rating on the stock in a report on Friday, January 8th.
+Finally, SVB Leerink upped their target price on Sarepta Therapeutics from $125.00 to $126.00 and gave the stock an outperform rating in a report on Tuesday.
+Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and twelve have issued a buy rating to the stock.
+The company presently has an average rating of Hold and an average price target of $149.27.

 About Sarepta Therapeutics